What is MAP?

 - Native Hawaiian/Pacific Islander

-- Be in an undergraduate program (rising sophomore or juniors; rising seniors will be considered)
+- Be in an undergraduate program (rising sophomore, juniors and seniors will be considered)

 - Be a U.S. citizen or hold a permanent resident visa

-Students interested in participating, must apply online by Friday, March 4, 2022.
+Students interested in participating, must submit a complete online application by March 6, 2023.
 Requirements include:

 - Personal statement